eddes/eddes.github.io/README.md

 Imagine that for some reason, you want to compute the energy comprised in the ASTM solar data of the first example.
 You can either do it directly in the .xls file provided, using the [rectangle integration method](https://en.wikipedia.org/wiki/Numerical_integration#Quadrature_rules_based_on_interpolating_functions), or follow the tutorial presented here.

-You may have noticed that numerical integration requires a function to be integrated (e.g. `black_body_radiation()` in the script above).
+You may have noticed that numerical integration requires a function to be integrated (that is: `black_body_radiation()` in the script above).
-Very handily, the interpolation function proposed in the previous section provides `fc_interp()` which allows to determine the value of the function for any abscissa (within the measured abscissa).
+Very handily, the interpolation function proposed in the previous section provides `fc_interp()` which allows for the determination of the value of the function at any abscissa (_within_ the data, no extrapolation).

 ```python
 import scipy.integrate as integrate #
 E_sun= integrate.quad(lambda x: fc_interp(x), min(x), max(x))[0]
 print("and the solar energy spectrum contains...", E_sun, " Watts!")
 ```
+_(if you find a value above 1000 W, call the NREL and complain)_

 ## Solving equations

-Problems are much simpler when computers solve equations or systems of equations for us.
+Equations are suddenly much simpler when computers solve them for us.
 You will find two examples below to kick-start your code.

 ### Computing the wet bulb temperature (one unknown)